Lennonwk/CAPP30239_FA22/README.md

 - Week_02 - Data humanism and JavaScript

-- Week_03 - Introduction to D3 and corresponding visualization practice
+- Week_03 - Introduction to D3 and corresponding visualization practice with bar charts

-- Week_04 - Further exploration of D3
+- Week_04 - Introduction to (multi-)line charts and area charts